The Big Picture

 Stencils

-Stencils are elements of the application object and incorporate the app object in their references:
+Stencils are elements of the application object and incorporate their host application object in their references:

 App > Stencil